Merck Group Logo

 E. Merck Logo 1850

-The logo of this period is made in the form of a round seal.
-It consists of two zones surrounded by thin rings.
-The central part is occupied by a multi-component construction, which includes a shield, eight plants on long stems, and two human figures with branches in their hands.
+The logo of this period is a round seal.
+It consists of two zones, each surrounded by a thin ring.
+The central part is occupied by a multi-component construction comprising a shield, eight plants on long stems, and two human figures holding branches.
 They are combined into a common composition.
-Further in a circle are the words “Merck” and “Darmstadt,” “Eingetragene,” and “Schutzmarke.”
+Further in a circle are the words “Merck,” “Darmstadt,” “Eingetragene,” and “Schutzmarke.”
 Dots separate the top and bottom parts.

 1900 – 1935